-Every year this campaign aims to encourage islanders to help reduce waste and teach children about the importance of recycling by getting involved.
-For every 150 directories a school collects, JT donates a pupil-friendly, touch-screen tablet to help students access the internet and use educational apps in a safe and secure environment.
+Every year this campaign aims to encourage islanders to help reduce waste.
+But also to teach children about the importance of recycling by getting involved.
+For every 150 directories a school collects, JT donates a pupil-friendly, touch-screen tablet to help students access the internet.
+As well as for use for educational apps in a safe and secure environment.

-Last year a record, 25 local primary schools took part in the campaign, collecting over 8,000 directories and securing over 50 FREE tablets between them.
-Winner, St Peter’s Primary School collected staggering 1,425 directories and received nine new tablets from JT.
-In second place, St Lawrence Primary School collected 680 books in exchange for four tablets, with St Christopher’s Preparatory School a close third, having collected 608 directories and also receiving four tablets.
+Last year a record, 25 local primary schools took part in the campaign.
+They collected over 8,000 directories, securing over 50 FREE tablets between them.
+Winner, St Peter’s Primary School collected staggering 1,425 directories.
+So, they received nine new tablets from JT.
+In second place, St Lawrence Primary School collected 680 books in exchange for four tablets.
+Finally, with St Christopher’s Preparatory School a close third, having collected 608 directories and also receiving four tablets.

 New for 2018, the school that collects the most directories will also be taken on a tour of Lodge Farm in St Saviour.
 Pupils will learn about the dairy industry as well as how JT is helping farmers to introduce digital technology.
 The prize was chosen to align with the new 2018/2019 directory featuring Roseland Roy Boy Tulip on the cover, a cow who lives on a ‘smart’ farm in Jersey.

-Tamara O’Brien, JT’s Head of Customer Experience, said: “Our annual Books-for-Tablets recycling campaign aims to combines environmental awareness with digital education.
-This year, we hope that even more primary schools take part, so we can recycle more directories and be able to donate even more tablets.
-JT is an Eco-Active Business, so we try to take every opportunity we can to help the environment.
-This year our chosen charities are Littlefeet Environmental and Jersey Marine Conservation, underlining our commitment to help protect and preserve the island we live and work on.
+Tamara O’Brien, JT’s Head of Customer Experience, said: “Our annual Books-for-Tablets recycling campaign aims to combine environmental awareness with digital education.
+This year, we hope that even more primary schools take part.
+This way we can recycle more directories and donate even more tablets.
+JT is an Eco-Active Business.
+Therefore, we try to take every opportunity we can to help the environment.
+This year our chosen charities are Littlefeet Environmental and Jersey Marine Conservation.
+These charities underline our commitment to help protect and preserve the island we live and work on.
 Although the Books-for-Tablets campaign is aimed at primary schools, we hope to encourage all households to recycle their directories at the drop-off points we provide around the Island.”

 The JT Books-for-Tablets competition runs from 16 April to 25 May.
 Schools that are interested in taking part or would like more information should contact Natasha Marriott on 01534 882336 or email Natasha.Marriott@jtglobal.com.